top of page

 Office Hub

 Designed in keeping with the Windows Phone 7's design paradigm of central "hub" structures for different experiences, the Microsoft Office hub, provided a convenient central location on the phone for quickly accessing Office files and documents as well as for creating new ones.
-I helped drive the design of the Office hub in keeping with the rest of the hub experiences on the phone and worked closely with the Office Program management and design teams who provided input on the overall experience and visual design in keeping with the Office brand.
+I helped drive the design of the Office hub in keeping with the rest of the hub experiences on the phone and worked closely with the Office program management and design teams who provided input on the overall experience and visual design in keeping with the Office brand.
 Including visual assets and branding.

 Outcome